Coros + Wahoo: no merger yet. Garmin should be worried

 Nobody at the cafe stop was happy

-I’m on a club ride in Mallorca ahead of the 312 and we are pretty much all Wahoo owners.
-The group were uniformly unhappy with the news, albeit in a mostly disinterested way, as they are not runners or triathletes.
-Single-ecosystem Wahoo owners read this as brand and image dilution with no upside.
+I’m on a club outing and series of rides based in Mallorca ahead of the 312 and we are pretty much all Wahoo owners.
+The group were uniformly unhappy with the news, albeit in a mostly disinterested way, as they are cyclists first and by no means runners or triathletes.
+It seems that single-ecosystem Wahoo owners read this tie-up as brand and image dilution with no upside.

-I use both ecosystems and see the benefit, but I am the exception, not the rule.
+I use both ecosystems and do see a benefit, but I am perhaps the exception to the rule.

 What was announced